 Conducted performance requirements specify the ability of the SAN type 1-H to correctly transmit and receive signals in various conditions and configurations.
 Conducted performance requirements are specified at the TAB connector(s) (for SAN type 1-H).

-Conducted performance requirements for the SAN are specified for the fixed reference channels defined in TS 38.108 [x] annex A and for the propagation conditions defined in Recommendation ITU-R P.618 (Propagation data and prediction methods required for the design of Earth-space telecommunication systems).
+Conducted performance requirements for the SAN are specified for the fixed reference channels defined in annex A and for the propagation conditions defined in Recommendation ITU-R P.618 (Propagation data and prediction methods required for the design of Earth-space telecommunication systems).

 Unless stated otherwise, performance requirements apply for a single carrier only.
 Performance requirements for a SAN supporting carrier aggregation are defined in terms of single carrier requirements.